The Design is the winning design from our October 1st 2021 Jewelry Design Contest. It was submitted by Neil Evans.

 The motifs in this pendant are the four elements that can be found in the Tarot cards’ Minor Arcana, the cups, the pentacles (the coins), the wands, and the swords.
 Each one of these has various classic meanings as follows:

-symbolize the water element and represent the Clergymen cast along with love and emotions.
+The Cups symbolize the water element and represent the Clergymen class along with love and emotions.

 Tarot cards first appeared in Italy during the 15th century.
 At first, these were playing cards, which many times were used for gambling, hence the coins, the wand, the sword, and the cups which were used by street magicians during the medieval period.
 Over time these cards were used for occult practices, divination and many esoteric symbols were added.